snaldos/packing-optimization/docs/reference_materials/presentation.md

   - **DP Vector (Bottom-Up):** Fills a table for all capacities, reconstructs solution, ideal for dense problems.
 Returns the best-suited solution: among all optimal (max-profit) solutions, it chooses the one with the lowest total weight, and if still tied, the fewest pallets.
   - **DP HashMap (Top-Down):** Memoized recursion, efficient for sparse problems, saves memory when few states are used.
 Also applies the same tie-breaking as DP Vector.
   - **DP Optimized (2 Rows):** Uses only two rows for memory efficiency, computes only max profit (no reconstruction).

+  > **Note:** For both DP Vector and DP HashMap, lexicographical tie-breaking (choosing the lexicographically smallest set of pallet IDs among all equally optimal solutions) is optional and disabled by default.
+Enabling this feature guarantees the most consistent and predictable solution, but can significantly increase memory usage, especially for large problems.
+Enable it only when full optimality (including lexicographical order) is required and memory usage is not a concern.

 - **Greedy Approximation:** Selects items by profit-to-weight ratio.
 Fastest, but not always optimal.
 - **Integer Linear Programming (ILP):**
   - **Python (PuLP):** Flexible, slower, customizable.